-Foreign Exchange Gain
+Foreign Exchange

-The Company's functional currency at June 30, 2017 is the US\$ but the Company incurs a portion of its expenses in CA\$.
-The foreign exchange gains and losses are reported in other loss (income) in the consolidated condensed interim statement of loss and comprehensive loss.
+The Company's functional currency at June 30, 2018 was the US\$, but the Company incurs a portion of its expenses in CA\$.
+The foreign exchange gains and losses are reported in other loss (income) in the consolidated statement of operations and comprehensive loss.

-The Company recognized a foreign exchange loss of \$7,355 for the year ended June 30, 2017 compared to a loss of \$13,838 for the year ended June 30, 2016.
-The change was due to changes in the exchange rate between the CA\$ and the US\$ and to varying levels of CA\$ cash and accounts payable.
+The Company recognized foreign exchange losses of \$57,003 and \$7,355 for the years ended June 30, 2018 and 2017, respectively.
+The losses were due to changes in the exchange rate between the CA\$ and the US\$ and to varying levels of CA\$ cash and accounts payable.